IKIM-Essen/ClusterDocs/docs/getting-started.md

 ## Getting cluster access

-_Note: we assume that you are using a Linux or MacOS operating system.
-If you are using Windows, please see below for recommendations._

 ### Generate SSH key on Linux and MacOS

 To get access to the IKIM computing infrastructure you need an SSH key.
 Use the command below to create your SSH key.
 When prompted, make sure to choose a **strong passphrase** and save the passphrase in your password manager.